lidlid/slate/source/index.html.md

 ![API Main Screen](/images/APIMainScr.PNG)

-<aside class="warning">It is possible to delete an API key by clicking the X button at the end of the row for the specific key.
+<aside class="notice">It is possible to delete an API key by clicking the X button at the end of the row for the specific key.
 The user is prompted to verify the delete operation.
 Once deleted the key can not be used for API access.</aside>

 ## Authentication Process
 1. Every API call to the Sodyo server includes the “​X-AUTH-TOKEN​” header with the API key value.